 Again, in order to create a successful, healthy morning routine you need to see this as an experiment of trial and error.

 Alright, it’s time to get into the list!
 There’s a lot to cover, but as I mentioned previously, don’t feel the need to do everything at once.

 Instead, pick one or two ideas and try them out.

 If they work, keep them as part of your routine and maybe throw something new into the mix from there.
 If they don’t work for your schedule, toss them and add something else into your morning routine in its place.

 Keep experimenting to find what works best.

-With that, it’s about time to get into the list of morning routine ideas.
-I have broken it out for you by various categories to make it a little easier to work through.
+With that, it’s time to get into the list of morning routine ideas.
+I have broken it out for you by category to make it a little easier to work through.

 I’ve also highlighted my favorites as well.
 Not that it makes them any more relevant or important.
 It’s really more just in case you’re curious.